yosyp/WatcherEye/README.md

 4. Start the Flask server: `flask run`
 5. Point your favorite browser to `localhost:5000`

+Note that flask in debug mode only exposes the web service locally on the host.
+To have the web service accessible from external IPs (i.e. using the public IP of the server), you may need to run flask with the `--host=0.0.0.0` flag.

+## API Reference
 The API can be accessed via HTTP/S requests, see `watchereye/api.py`for up-to-date API endpoint documentation.
 Briefly:

 | Method | Endpoint         | Description              | Return Format                         |